“For a prosperous economic and social future in the United States, all children should have an equitable place at the starting line.”

 Programs like Waterford UPSTART Increase Access to Education in Homes

 Many states around the country are already well underway in offering programs or embracing policy changes that increase access and remove barriers.
 In Utah, for example, a bill was passed in 2008 that set aside state funds to offer a technology-based, in-home early learning program to help children prepare for kindergarten.
-Known as Waterford UPSTART (Utah Preparing Students Today for A Rewarding Tomorrow), the program uses Waterford’s adaptive software to offer children a personalized reading, math, and science curriculum that is designed to improve school readiness for at-risk children and families living in rural parts of the state.
+Known as Waterford UPSTART (Utah Preparing Students Today for A Rewarding Tomorrow), the program uses Waterford’s adaptive software to offer children a personalized reading, math, and science curriculum that is designed to improve school readiness for under-resourced children and families living in rural parts of the state.
 The Waterford UPSTART program also includes comprehensive parent training and engagement support.

 Results so far have been impressive, as the program has generated consistent and positive gains as measured through a randomized control trial evaluation.
 After seven years of implementation, research showed that students who used Waterford UPSTART in the year before entering kindergarten were able to outperform state averages in preliteracy skills and state tests all the way through fourth grade.
-The results spanned the overall student population and were particularly beneficial for at-risk groups such as special education, low-income families, English language learners, and minorities.
+The results spanned the overall student population and were particularly beneficial for under-resourced groups such as special education, under-resourced families, English language learners, and minorities.

 STRATEGY #3: USE DATA AND REPORTING TO TARGET SERVICES AND SHINE A SPOTLIGHT ON EQUITY